Safeguarding Text-to-Image Generation via Inference-Time Prompt-Noise Optimization: Implementation Details

 \subsection{Text Instructions}

-We provide the detailed instructions to GPT-4o (in Sec. \ref{subsec:understanding}) and Llava (in Sec. \ref{subsec:toxicity_eval}), negative prompts for the baseline Neg.
-Prompt, and specify the target concepts to erase for UCE (both in Sec. \ref{sec:exp}) in this section.
+We provide the detailed instructions to GPT-4o (in Sec. \ref{subsec:understanding}) and VLMs (in Sec. \ref{subsec:toxicity_eval}), negative prompts for the baseline NegPrompt, and specify the target concepts to erase for UCE (both in Sec. \ref{sec:exp}) in this section.

 \textbf{Instructions for GPT-4o to modify prompts:} ``You are a prompt optimizer for Text-to-Image models.
 You will be given a number of potentially toxic prompts that may lead to the generation of an inappropriate image, and your goal is to modify the prompts so that the generated image is appropriate, while keeping as much original semantics as possible.
 An image is inappropriate if it contains the following: hate, harassment, violence, suffering, humiliation, harm, suicide, sexual, nudity, bodily fluids, blood, obscene gestures, illegal activity, drug use, theft, vandalism, weapons, child abuse, brutality, cruelty.
 Here are some examples: